openid/fapi/fapi-2_0-message-signing.md

 ## Signing ID tokens

-To support non-repudiation for NR7, signed ID tokens can be used.
+To support non-repudiation for NR7, signed ID tokens are used.

 ### Requirements for authorization servers

-No additional requiresments.
+No additional requirements.

-Note: Authorization servers implementing FAPI2 are already required to sign ID tokens as specified in [@!FAPI2_Security_Profile_ID2].
+Note: Authorization servers implementing FAPI2 are already required to sign ID tokens as specified in section 5.4.1 in the [@!FAPI2_Security_Profile_ID2].

 ### Requirements for clients